serge-m/serge-m.github.io/content/posts/2021-06-21-learning-rust.md

 # Resources (books, tutorials, etc.)

-[A half-hour to learn Rust](https://fasterthanli.me/articles/a-half-hour-to-learn-rust) - blog post, a great intro into the language
+[A half-hour to learn Rust](https://fasterthanli.me/articles/a-half-hour-to-learn-rust) - blog post, a great intro into the language.
+It may be enough to start reading the code, but not enough for writing.

 [Easy Rust](https://dhghomon.github.io/easy_rust/Chapter_1.html) — a book about rust